 How soon after my vasectomy can I go back to work?

-You should not do any heavy physical labour for seven days after your vasectomy.
+You should not do any heavy physical labor for seven days after your vasectomy.
 If your job does not involve this kind of work, you can go back sooner.
-Many men have their vasectomy on Friday, so they can take it easy over the weekend and go back to work on Monday.

 Will the vasectomy change me sexually?